Centre for Social Concern

-In addition, we encourage students to get involved in social justice issues and to work with a variety of NGO's, and activist groups on campus and off, such as Amnesty International, Oxfam, Food Not Bombs, Christian Peacemaker Teams, the Canadian Catholic Organization for Development and Peace, and others.
+In addition, we encourage students to get involved in social justice issues and to work with a variety of NGOs, and activist groups on campus and off, such as Amnesty International, Oxfam, Food Not Bombs, Christian Peacemaker Teams, the Canadian Catholic Organization for Development and Peace, and others.

 Some of the issues we have addressed over the years have been poverty in Canada and globally, women's issues, work and unemployment, aboriginal issues, racism, the environment, and many other human rights, peace and justice issues.

-Presently, the Centre for Social Concern works in close cooperation with the Social Justice and Peace Studies program at King's University College.
+Currently, the Centre for Social Concern works in close cooperation with the Social Justice and Peace Studies department at King's University College.
 This four year cross-disciplinary Social Justice and Peace Studies BA program is designed for students who wish to expand their awareness of social justice and peace issues, develop critical and analytical skills and actively engage in the promotion of justice and peace on an intellectual and practical level.
 Many of our speaking engagements and workshops are now held in one of the classes of the Social Justice and Peace Studies program into which the public is invited.

 The Centre for Social Concern welcomes and encourages questions, suggestions and concerns.
 If you have a connection to a certain speaker, know of a social justice issue of particular concern, or want to make a general inquiry then please contact the Centre.